Qatari involvement in US higher education: Funding U.S. universities with Qatari branches

-Qatar’s involvement in U.S. higher education began at the late 80s when the Qatar Foundation (QF) launched its Education City project in Doha, with the vision of providing high-quality education to the people of Qatar.
+Qatar’s involvement in U.S. higher education began at the late 1980s when the Qatar Foundation (QF) launched its Education City project in Doha, with the vision of providing high-quality education to the people of Qatar.

-In 1997 Qatar Foundation selected Virginia Commonwealth University to establish what became VCUarts Qatar (established in 1998).
+In 1997, Qatar Foundation selected Virginia Commonwealth University to establish what became VCUarts Qatar (established in 1998).

-In 2001–2002 the Weill Cornell Medicine - Qatar agreement was signed (April 2001) and the pre-medical program opened in the fall of 2002.
+In 2001–2002, the Weill Cornell Medicine - Qatar agreement was signed (April 2001) and the pre-medical program opened in the fall of 2002.
+In 2020, the U.S. Department of Education found that Cornell had failed to disclose close to $1.9 billion in Qatari funding.
+In 2026 it was reported that Cornell received $2.3 billion from Qatar, out of a total of $3 billion from foreign nations.

-In 2003 Texas A&M University at Qatar opened a campus, and in 2004, Carnegie Mellon University–Qatar launches its campus in Education City.
+In 2003, Texas A&M University at Qatar opened a campus, and in 2004, Carnegie Mellon University–Qatar launches its campus in Education City.
 In 2005, Georgetown University in Qatar (SFS-Q) opens.
 Finally, in 2008, Northwestern University in Qatar begins classes.